 - a.
-During the entire duration of the event, each rider can only use one (1) complete motorcycle, as presented for technical control, with the frame clearly identified with a seal. - b.
-In case the frame needs to be replaced, the rider or the team can request the use of a spare frame to the Technical Director. - c.
-The pre-assembled spare frame must be presented to the Technical Director to receive the permission to rebuild the motorcycle.
-The pre-assembly of the frame shall be strictly limited to: - i.
-Main frame and swing-arm - ii.
-Bearings (steering pipe, swing arm, etc.) - iii.
-Rider controls (handle bars, rear sets, shift/brake linkage), front and rear mud guard. - iv.
-Rear suspension linkage and shock absorber - v.
-Upper and lower triple clamps, front forks, braking system and wheels. - vi.
-Wiring harness, ECU, dash associated electronics, throttles, airbox and associated cables. - d.
-The spare frame will not be allowed in the pit box before the rider or the team has received authorization from the Technical Director. - e.
-The motorcycle, once rebuilt, must be inspected before its use by the technical stewards for safety checks and a new seal will be placed on the motorcycle frame. - f.
-No complete spare machine may be at the track.
-If found, penalties will be applied.
-For the remainder of the event the machine will be impounded and no part of that machine may be used for spare parts.
+During the entire duration of the event each rider may only use one (1) complete motorcycle, as presented for technical control, with the frame clearly identified with a seal. - b.
+In case the frame needs to be replaced, the rider or the team must request the use of a spare frame to the Technical Director.
+The participants recognize the need for Technical Director to make decisions that require judgment and the exercise of discretion.
+The decision of the Technical Director is final. - c.
+One (1) spare complete motorcycle is allowed per rider.
+The spare motorcycle may only be used once your original frame has been deemed unusable by the Technical Director.
+(For example, you may not go to your spare motorcycle for a complete engine failure.) - d.
+The spare motorcycle will not be allowed in the pit box before the rider, or the team has received authorization from the Technical Director. - e.
+The motorcycle must be inspected before its use by the technical stewards for safety checks and a new seal will be placed on the motorcycle frame. - f.
+A team may opt to have one (1) spare machine shared by two or more riders.